Catechesis: Present Christian practice

+In those Protestant denominations that do not baptise infants, such as the Conservative Anabaptist Churches, the catechumenate status may be considered the norm amongst the young.
+This is especially true amongst young Christadelphians, although they never use the specific term catechumenate, more normally referring to those in this state as "being instructed" or "being taken through".

 Jehovah's Witnesses require a catechumenate of disciples of all ages prior to baptism with a study program led by a baptized minister, using a Watch Tower Society topical textbook that teaches basic Bible doctrines.
 Students initially progress to become an "unbaptized publisher" of the faith, preaching while continuing further biblical instruction—akin to a catechumen, although the term "Bible student" is used.
 After demonstrating sufficient comprehension and application of Jehovah's Witnesses' interpretations of the Bible, the student qualifies to be baptized as a Jehovah's Witness.

 The catechumenate and the religious education of the young baptized

 A catechumen has not been baptized, and is undergoing training in the principles of the faith; one who was baptized as a child has an equal need of education, but this does not start from the same foundation, since baptism has already occurred.
 The theological basis is common to all sects and taken from the Gospel:

 from which the working of God on the catechumen is presupposed.
 Once baptized, the relationship with God is of a different order.

 Since the schisms between the parts of the Church, conversion between the denominations is also possible.
 Education in the specific doctrines of the sect is therefore seen as necessary, as well as a thorough grounding in the first principles of the faith.
 This latter may already have occurred when the convert is mature, and the status of catechumen is then usually not implied.